 While many visitors assume that "Berchtesgaden" and "Hitler's Eagle's Nest" are one and the same, "Eagle's Nest" ("Kehlsteinhaus" in German) actually refers to just the mountaintop chalet, located right above (but not in) the resort of Berchtesgaden.
 This extravagant lodge — its precision stonework evoking both fascist obedience and slave labor — was only the tip of a vast compound that served as Hitler's second seat of government and his planned refuge of last resort.
 What remains is now wide open to visitors.

-Berchtesgaden, the alpine ski town in the region of the same name (on the south edge of Germany, just 12 miles from Salzburg) is famous for its Nazi retreat.
+Berchtesgaden, the alpine ski town on the southern edge of Germany, just 12 miles from Salzburg, is now primarily famous for its Nazi history.
 But long before its association with Hitler, Berchtesgaden was one of the classic Romantic corners of Germany.
-In fact, Hitler's propagandists capitalized on the Führer's love of this region to establish the notion that the former Austrian was truly a German at heart.
+Hitler's propagandists capitalized on the Führer's love of this region to establish the notion that the former Austrian was truly a German at heart.